iotaledger/goshimmer/docs/001-mana_proposal.md

 ### Value Transaction Layout

-When processing value transactions in the value layer for mana calculation, either the original message containing the value payload should be revisited to determine the correct `nodeID`, or a new field should be added to `Transaction` denoting `PledgedNodeID` for `Access Mana` and `Consensus Mana`.
-The latter is also beneficial to implement mana donation feature, that is, to donate the mana of a certain transaction ot an arbitrary node.
+A new field should be added to `Transaction` denoting `PledgedNodeID` for `Access Mana` and `Consensus Mana`.
+This is also beneficial to implement mana donation feature, that is, to donate the mana of a certain transaction ot an arbitrary node.

 ## Limitations